s325909/CSharp-Console-RPG/README.md

 # CSharp-Console-RPG

-Simple overview of use/purpose.
+A console application built in C#

-## Description
+## Detailed Description
-Plain C# used to create a console application of a text-based Role-Playing-Game (RPG) with various Character Classes:
+Plain C# used to create a console application of a text-based-Role-Playing-Game (RPG) with various Character Classes:
 * Mage
 * Ranger
 * Rouge